George Grigorovici: Biography

 After the Great Union in December 1918, it became necessary to unify the socialist and social-democratic movements in Transylvania, Banat, Bukovina, Bessarabia, and the Old Kingdom.
 The lack of ideological unity has led to conflicts: "the Social Democrat George Grigorovici, autodeclared enemy of Russian and Hungarian Bolshevism" (as described in a Comintern call of 27 March 1920) and other representatives of the Social Democracy refused to accept unification in a "Bolshevik" party affiliated to the 3rd International, an idea supported by the communists.
 A few days later, Grigorovici emphasized before the Bucovina Social Democrats, in contrast to the "Bolshevitism" of unconscious people, that "democracy is the only road to socialism".
 In 1927, the left-wing parties that rejected unification with the communists joined, forming the Romanian Social-Democratic Party.
 In the 1920s, Grigorovici was also a Member of the Romanian Parliament.
-During the Royal dictatorship of Carol II of Romania, he supported collaboration with the National Renaissance Front, as he was under state secretary at the Labor Ministry.
+During the Royal dictatorship of King Carol II of Romania, he supported collaboration with the National Renaissance Front, as he was under state secretary at the Labor Ministry.
 He was expelled from the Social Democratic Party, which was reorganized around Constantin Titel Petrescu.

 Grigorovici became a critic of the communist power officially established in 1948, stating that "politics is not being made under foreign occupation".
 Labeled as "a traitor of the working class", he was arrested on 13 June 1949 and detained without trial; he died on 18 July 1950 in Văcărești Prison.

 The physicist Radu Grigorovici was his son.
 Nowadays, several streets in Romania are named after Gheorghe Grigorovici.